lmco/mcf/CONTRIBUTING.md

 greatly appreciated, such as details from the running configuration or the stack trace of the error.

-If you believe the bug to be a security vulnerability, **do not report is as an issue on GitHub.** Instead, email the same information above to [mbee-software.fc-space@lmco.com](mailto:mbee-software.fc-space@lmco.com).
+**If you believe the bug to be a security vulnerability, do not report it on GitHub.** Instead, email the same information above to [mbee-software.fc-space@lmco.com](mailto:mbee-software.fc-space@lmco.com).
 To see more information about security vulnerability reporting, see the [SECURITY.md](./SECURITY.md).